xhsdf/rtile/README.md

 ##xh_tile.rb --binary

-splits the last two active windows at the position of the older window
+split the last two active windows at the position of the older window

 ##xh_tile.rb --binary-auto

 automatically use binary tiling when a new window is opened

+##xh_tile.rb --swap

+swap the position of the last two active windows

+##xh_tile.rb --cycle

+cycle the positions of all windows on screen

 ##xh_tile.rb --version